Malchemis/POC-Python-DPLL/report.md

 #### Optimized DPLL (`dpll`)

 - **Cumulative Time:** Roughly 3.87 seconds.
+- **Key Improvements:** Direct array indexing and set operations significantly reduced the time spent on clause manipulations.
+Heuristic branching also helped a lot on large instances.
 - **Bottleneck Functions:**
+  - The method `add` of sets (due to the frequent clause updates).
   - The heuristic unit propagation and best literal search, but these operations were far less expensive due to array-based counting and set operations.